-B Microevidence: International CEO Compensation
+B. Microevidence: International CEO Compensation

-We now turn to international evidence on CEO compensation and top tax rates, using a novel dataset constructed by Fernandes, Ferreira, Matos and Murphy (2013).
+We now turn to international evidence on CEO compensation and top tax rates, using a novel dataset constructed by Fernandes et al. (2013).
 It combines detailed information on CEO pay from 14 countries in 2006, built from the BoardEx and Execucomp databases, information on stock ownership (from LionShares), firm performance (from Worldscope and Datastream), and firm governance.
 We can further quantify the importance of our bargaining channel using those data by asking two additional questions: First of all, does controlling for firm performance still leave CEO pay dependent on top tax rates?
 Secondly, how does the effect of top tax rates on CEO pay depend on the quality of a firm's governance?
 Identification is based on cross-sectional variation in top tax rates across countries.

-As regards the first question, a standard supply side story would imply that top tax rates should have no effect on CEO pay after controlling for firm performance.
+In regards to the first question, a standard supply-side story would imply that top tax rates should have no effect on CEO pay after controlling for firm performance.
 This is because if tax rates affect labor supply or effort, this would be captured by firm performance.
 In a bargaining story though, there would still remain an independent, additional negative effect of top tax rates on CEO pay.
 Naturally, this argument hinges on correctly and comprehensively capturing firm performance.
 This is why we use an extended set of different performance measures: firm sales, stock market return and its standard deviation, leverage, and Tobin's q.
 This gives us a quite complete picture of firm performance and hence, of the margins that a CEO can affect through his productive effort.
-Appendix A.2 describes these variables in detail.
+Online Appendix A.2 describes these variables in detail.

-Figure 5, Panel A depicts the strong, negative correlation between log total pay and top marginal tax rates across countries.
-Table 4 column (1) confirms this simple correlation.
+Figure 5, panel A depicts the strong, negative correlation between log total pay and top marginal tax rates across countries.
+Table 4, column 1 confirms this simple correlation.
 Retention rates at the top strongly increase CEO pay, with an elasticity of 1.97.
-Panel B of Figure 5 repeats Panel A, but controlling for the aforementioned firm performance measures, as well as for CEO characteristics, namely a second-order polynomial in age and tenure, and education.
+Panel B of Figure 5 repeats panel A, but controlling for the aforementioned firm performance measures, as well as for CEO characteristics, namely a secondorder polynomial in age and tenure, and education.
 It is striking that the relation remains starkly negative.
-Column (2) of Table 4 adds the aforementioned firm performance, CEO characteristics controls and industry fixed effects.
+Column 2 of Table 4 adds the aforementioned firm performance, CEO characteristics controls and industry fixed effects.
 The coefficient on the top retention rate remains virtually unaffected at 1.90.
 As already alluded to, if a CEO only reacted to top tax rates by adjusting his productive effort, as in the standard labor supply model, then his reduced effort would translate into a reduced firm performance, and this would be captured directly by the performance measures in the regression.
 By contrast, if a CEO also adjusted his rent-seeking effort, then we would expect the effect of retention rates to remain strongly positive, despite controlling for the change in firm performance resulting from the adjustment of productive effort.
-The similarity of the elasticities in columns (1) and (2) seems to indicate that almost none of the effect of taxes on pay goes through productive effort, that is, through firm performance.51 Those results also imply that different industrial composition across countries (such as large financial sectors in the United States and the United Kingdom) cannot explain away the link between top tax rates and CEO pay.
+The similarity of the elasticities in columns 1 and 2 seems to indicate that almost none of the effect of taxes on pay goes through productive effort, that